- Soil Association

 Organic milk and dairy

-Did you know that there’s a whole host of differences between the way that organic milk and dairy products are produced?
+A key difference is the way that organic milk and dairy products are produced.

 Key differences between organic and non-organic milk include: